cmcginty/snapraid-aio-script/README.md

 ### Customizable features
 - Sync options
-	- Sync always (forced sync)
+	- Sync always (forced sync).
-	- Sync after a number of breached threshold warnings
+	- Sync after a number of breached threshold warnings.
-	- Sync only if thresholds warnings are not breached (enabled by default)
+	- Sync only if thresholds warnings are not breached (enabled by default).
-	- User definable thresholds for deleted and updated files
+	- User definable thresholds for deleted and updated files.
 - Scrub options
-	- Enable or disable scrub job
+	- Enable or disable scrub job.
 	- Delayed option, disabled by default.
 Run scrub only after a number of script executions, e.g. every 7 times.
 If you don't want to scrub your array every time, this one is for you.
-	- Data to be scrubbed - by default 5% older than 10 days
+	- Data to be scrubbed - by default 5% older than 10 days.
-- Container management - disabled by default.
-Enter a list of the containers you want to be paused before running actions and restored when completed.
 - Pre-hashing - enabled by default.
 Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
 - SMART Log - enabled by default.
-A SnapRAID report for disks health status
+A SnapRAID report for disks health status.
+- Container management - disabled by default.
+A list of containers you want to be paused before running actions and restored when completed.
 - Verbosity - disabled by default.
-Does not include the TOUCH and DIFF output to have a better email
+When enabled, includes the TOUCH and DIFF commands output, email will be huge and unreadable.
-- Spindown - spindown drives after the script, disabled because is currently not working
+- Spindown - spindown drives after the script, disabled because is currently not working.
-- Snapraid Status - show the status of the array, disabled because the report output is not rendered correctly
+- Snapraid Status - show the status of the array, disabled because the report output is not rendered correctly.

 You can also change more advanced options such as mail binary (by default uses `mailx`), SnapRAID binary location, log file location.